All living organisms are divided into three domains:

 Morphology and structure of bacteria

-Bacteria are prokaryotes: They do not have a enveloped nucleus.
+Bacteria are prokaryotes: They do not have an enveloped nucleus.
 Instead, the DNA is compressed into a nucleus-like body, the nucleoid, without being limited by a membrane.
-There are also no other organelles like in eukaryotes (no ER, no mitochondria, etc.): the entire metabolism of the bacterium takes place in the cytoplasm.
+There are also no other organelles, as there are in eukaryotes (no endoplasmic reticulum, mitochondria, etc.): The entire metabolism of the bacterium takes place in the cytoplasm.

-The two most important characteristics that identify bacteria microscopically are the external appearance of the bacterium, the Gram stain, as well as its type of flagellation (if any).
+The two most important characteristics that identify bacteria microscopically are the external appearance of the bacterium, the Gram stain, as well as the type of flagellation (if any).

 The following table provides an overview of the morphological classification of bacteria.